Estate Planning: Five Reasons to Update Your Plan

 Assets can come in many different forms: property, money, stocks, etc. Whenever your assets increase or decrease significantly in value or number, you should review your estate plan.

 For instance, maybe you've purchased a new home, received a large inheritance from a relative or started a new business.
-In cases such as these, your estate plan should be modified to reflect these changes.
+If so, your estate plan should be modified to reflect these changes.

 4. Beneficiary Change